issaceee/isaac-vault/Readings/Texts/Paper 3/North & South.md

 ch.
 5
 - dream of Mr Lennox: "he was climbin up some tree.. he was dead... talking to him as of old... terrible fall"
+- characterisation of mrs hale.

+ch.
+6
+-